 - File ESI exit details within timelines on separation

-A strong statutory compliance checklist keeps HR operations predictable, audit-ready, and risk-free.
-By tracking obligations across monthly, quarterly, annual, and event-based cycles, organisations can stay compliant, avoid last-minute surprises, and build a system that scales with growth.
+A strong checklist turns what is statutory compliance in HR in India from a vague risk into a predictable, audit-ready system.
+By tracking obligations across monthly, quarterly, annual, and event-based cycles, organisations stay compliant, avoid last-minute surprises, and build a system that scales with growth.

 What are the penalties for non-compliance with statutory laws in India?